React types in TypeScript

 We can see that Iterable is a better type tha Array, and ReactFragment basically means ReactNode list, pretty useful for children.

-And for the React.Fragment we use daily, it is ExoticComponent.
+And for the React.Fragment we commonly use, it is ExoticComponent.
 It doesn’t mean much, just indicating that this component is special.
 React handles it differently.

 tsx